-

 48.1%

-The Southern African region is historically characterized by dynamic human mobility that contributes to countries’ economies and individual livelihoods.
+The Southern African region is historically characterised by dynamic human mobility that contributes to countries’ economies and individual livelihoods.
 Migration has long been a feature of the social and economic fabric of Zambia, with Zambia being a country of origin, transit and destination for male, female and child migrants from neighbouring countries and beyond.
 While migration dynamics are complex, there are significant opportunities for migration to be an enabler of sustainable development in Zambia.
-Rather than seeing migration as a problem to be solved, IOM recognizes that it is a reality to be managed, and that if well managed it can be beneficial to countries of origin, transit and destination, as well as migrants and society.
+Rather than seeing migration as a problem to be solved, IOM recognises that it is a reality to be managed, and that if well managed it can be beneficial to countries of origin, transit and destination, as well as migrants and society.

-IOM in Zambia
+- IOM in Zambia

 IOM has had a presence in Zambia since 1990 and became an IOM Member State two years later in May 1992.
 The IOM Zambia office falls under the auspices of the IOM Regional Office for Southern Africa.
 With its base in Lusaka, IOM Zambia implements migration governance programmes country-wide.
 IOM Zambia employs a comprehensive approach to programming through multi-sectoral, multi-stakeholder engagements and interventions, addressing issues that impact migrants and migration-affected communities at the individual, community, national and structural/ policy levels.
 IOM Zambia’s programming follows a human rights-based, gender-sensitive and participatory approach.